qstees/qstees/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build QSTEES-Core for Windows.
+Below are some notes on how to build qstees for Windows.

 The options known to work for building QSTEES Core on Windows are: